EXCLUSIVE OFFER -10% OFFEDUCTION | CODE: LOVE

 1-Swastika

-The swastika , although unfortunately associated with more recent negative connotations, has ancient origins in Asia, where it was a positive symbol.
+There swastika, although unfortunately associated with more recent negative connotations, has ancient origins in Asia, where it was a positive symbol.
 Used for millennia in Hindu, Buddhist and Jain contexts, the swastika represents prosperity, good fortune and the wheel of life.
 Its use dates back to ancient India and is present in many temples and ritual objects.

 2-Buddhist Cross

 This cross is often seen in Buddhist temples, on statues and ritual objects.
-It recalls the centrality of the quest for enlightenment in Buddhism and inspires practitioners to follow the path of compassion and wisdom.
+It recalls the centrality of the quest for awakening in Buddhism and inspires practitioners to follow the path of compassion and wisdom.

 Crosses in Asia demonstrate the rich cultural and spiritual diversity of the region.
-Although some symbols have been misinterpreted over time, it is important to recognize and understand their original meanings, providing a more nuanced perspective on Asian spirituality.
+While some symbols have been misinterpreted over time, it is important to recognize and understand their original meanings, providing a more nuanced perspective on Asian spirituality.

 Crosses as universal symbols